-Please be sure to view our course rotation guide and course flowchart (PDF).
+Please be sure to view our course rotation guide and our Computer Science and Information Technology course flowcharts (PDF)

 CS 3820 - Human-Computer Interaction